bxparks/rpn83p/docs/USER_GUIDE.md

 The negative sign on the `-2` appears *after* the `i`, because it is a delimiter not a multiplier of the number `-2`.

-Pressing `2ND LINK` on a complex number performs the *reverse* operation: the complex number is broken up into its real components.
-The real part goes into `Y` and the imaginary part goes into `X`.
+Pressing `2ND LINK` on a complex number performs the *reverse* operation.
+The complex number is broken up into its real components, with the real part going into `Y` and the imaginary part going into `X`.

 **Inlining (2ND i, 2ND ANGLE)**